MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-function-virtualization/software-load-balancing-for-sdn.md

 And after the initial network traffic flow is established, the inbound network traffic bypasses the SLB MUX completely.

-In the following illustration, a client computer performs a DNS query for the IP address of a company Sharepoint site - in this case, a fictional company named Contoso.
+In the following illustration, a client computer performs a DNS query for the IP address of a company SharePoint site - in this case, a fictional company named Contoso.
 The following process occurs.

 -   The DNS server returns the VIP 107.105.47.60 to the client.